 Mountains to Sound Greenway

 Much of The Trust for Public Land’s early work in Washington State was focused on preserving the integrity of this beautiful natural corridor.
 The impetus for our work came from the ground up.
-As Seattle began spreading outward along the I90 toward the small timber towns and farming communities to the east, the Issaquah Alps Trail Club began to lobby for an unbroken ribbon of protected land from the Puget Sound to the Cascade Mountains, and TPL immediately signed on to the initiative.
+As Seattle began spreading outward along I-90 toward the small timber towns and farming communities to the east, the Issaquah Alps Trail Club began to lobby for an unbroken ribbon of protected land from the Puget Sound to the Cascade Mountains, and The Trust for Public Land immediately signed on to co-lead the initiative.